alx-sch/42_pipex/README.md

 Environmental variables, essential elements of the operating system's environment, store information utilized by various processes and applications to configure their behavior and access system resources.

-For example, commands such as 'grep', 'ls', or 'cat' all reside within the system as executable files.
-To determine the exact path(s) to a specific command, you can use `where` followed by the command name, such as `where grep` or `where ls` (there might be more than one location where the executable is stored).
+For example, common commands such as 'grep', 'ls', or 'cat' are exectuable files stored within the system.
+To determine the exact path(s) to a specific command, you can use `which` in bash or `which` in zsh, followed by the command name, such as `which grep` or `which ls` (there might be more than one location where the executable is stored).

 When calling a command, the terminal shell checks the PATH environment variable.
 This variable contains a list of directories where the operating system searches to find the executable file corresponding to the given command.